-Head and Shoulders is one of the few companies out there that manages to condense their USP into one unforgettable brand name.
+Head and Shoulders is one of the few companies out there that manages to condense its USP into one unforgettable brand name.
 Today, it is one of the most famous and effective anti-dandruff shampoos on the market and continues to catch consumers’ eyes with promises such as “up to 100% dandruff protection”.
 You can’t go wrong with such an impressive statistic!

-Zoom quickly became the most popular video conferencing technology during the pandemic, and for good reason.
+Zoom quickly became the most popular video conferencing technology during the COVID pandemic and for good reason.
 As well as offering excellent phone, chat, webinar, and recording functions, Zoom can deliver unbeatable video and audio quality even for customers with poor bandwidth.
 As such, Zoom has become the #1 ranked company on many review sites, a statistic emphasized on the company’s homepage.

 Stripe is the go-to payment processing platform for businesses around the world, helping clients complete quick and cost-effective transactions.
 On the company homepage, Stripe emphasizes its technology-first approach as a primary USP, assuring potential clients that it is the most secure and reliable option out there.
 Thanks to Stripe’s gorgeous visuals and concise copy, it’s hard to disagree!

 There you have it – a complete guide to discovering your USP and communicating it to your all-important customers.
 If you take away only one thing from this guide, remember to put your customers first, rather than your products.
-While it is easy to reel off a list of impressive design specs, your unique selling point should let people know how your brand could actively improve their lives, but you have to find your unique selling points before you can share them with the world.
+While it is easy to reel off a list of impressive design specs, your unique selling point should let people know how your brand could actively improve their lives.
+But you have to find your unique selling points before you can share them with the world.